streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - basic ability to use git (but as mentioned, anything GitHub specific will be explained)
 - GitHub account
 - around 15GB of free space
-  - the initial setup will download half of the Internet while getting emulators and dependencies.
-This is typical.
+  - the initial setup will typically download half of the Internet while getting emulators and dependencies

 # Dependencies - initial setup